Counselors in Atlanta & Alpharetta, GA

 Katie grew up in Sandy Spring and is married with two grown children.
 As a former collegiate athlete, running both cross country and track at SMU, Katie stays active with traveling and hiking.
 She slows down with a book or engaging in her yoga practice, and she is certified to teach yoga as well as Yoga of 12-steps.

 Megan McKinney, a Licensed Master Social Worker (LMSW), received her Master of Social Work from Boston College.
-Megan completed her clinical internships at Stone Rehabilitation; a skilled nursing facility, and Klarman Eating Disorders Center at McLean Hospital, a residential eating disorder facility that specializes in the treatment of anorexia nervosa, bulimia nervosa, and binge eating disorder for women ages 18-26.
-It was during this time that she became passionate about helping adolescents and young adults of all genders heal their relationships with food and body and lead a more fulfilling life.
+Megan completed her clinical internships at Stone Rehabilitation; a skilled nursing facility, and Klarman Eating Disorders Center at McLean Hospital, a residential eating disorder facility.
+It was during this time that she became passionate about helping adolescents and young adults of all genders connect with their authentic selves and lead a more fulfilling life.

-Megan further gained experience as a Primary Therapist at Clementine Atlanta, an eating disorder treatment center, where she walked beside adolescents and their families in their recovery journey.
+Megan further gained experience as a Primary Therapist at Clementine Atlanta where she walked beside adolescents and their families in their recovery journey.
 Here she provided individual psychotherapy, group therapy, completed assessments, and helped clients navigate the varying levels of care.

 Megan uses a holistic, strengths-based approach to therapy drawing from theories such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Solutions-Focused Therapy.
-She works with children, adolescents, and young adults who are seeking help with eating disorders, body image concerns, anxiety, depression, and relationships.
+Additionally, Megan has training in Cognitive Processing Therapy and has completed level 1 and level 2 trainings in Brainspotting.
+She works with children, adolescents, and young adults who are seeking help with trauma, eating disorders, body image concerns, OCD, anxiety, depression, and interpersonal relationships.
 Megan seeks to create a space that is nonjudgmental, empathetic, and collaborative.
 She believes that the individual is the expert on their own experience, and there is always a chance to create meaningful change.
-Megan is passionate about supporting clients as realize their strengths and create the life they wish to live.
+Megan is passionate about supporting clients as they realize their strengths and create the life they wish to live.

 Administration